stardist/stardist/README.md

 ### QuPath

 Inspired by the Fiji plugin, [Pete Bankhead](https://github.com/petebankhead) made a custom implementation of StarDist 2D for [QuPath](https://qupath.github.io) to use pretrained models.
 Please see [this page](https://qupath.readthedocs.io/en/latest/docs/advanced/stardist.html) for documentation and installation instructions.

+### Icy

+Based on the Fiji plugin, [Deborah Schmidt](https://github.com/frauzufall) made a StarDist 2D plugin for [Icy](https://github.com/stardist/stardist-icy) to use pretrained models.
+Please see the [code repository](https://github.com/stardist/stardist-icy) for further details.

+### KNIME

+[Stefan Helfrich](https://github.com/stelfrich) has modified the Fiji plugin to be compatible with [KNIME](https://www.knime.com).
+Please see [this page](https://hub.knime.com/stelfrich/spaces/Public/latest/StarDist/StarDist%202D) for further details.

 ## How to cite
 ```bibtex